Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Introduction

 After introducing the concept of fermionic SPT phase, we find that we can generalize our construction of bosonic SPT orders\cite{CLW1141,CGL1172} to fermion systems, by generalizing the group cohomology theory\cite{RS,CGL1172} to group super-cohomology theory.
-This allows us to systematically construct fermionic SPT phases for interacting fermions in any dimensions and for a certain type of symmetries where the fermions form an 1D representation of the symmetry group.
+This allows us to systematically construct a large class of fermionic SPT phases for interacting fermions in any dimensions.

+In the group cohomology theory for bosonic SPT states, we find that the different topological terms in bosonic nonlinear $\si$ models in \emph{discrete} space-time are described by different cocycles in group cohomology theory (see section \ref{bSPT} for a detailed review).
+The different types of topological terms lead to different bosonic SPT phases, and thus different cocycles describe different bosonic SPT phases.
+The idea behind our approach in this paper is similar: we show that different topological terms in fermionic nonlinear $\si$ models in \emph{discrete} space-time are described by different cocycles in group super-cohomology theory.
+The different types of fermionic topological terms lead to different fermionic SPT phases, and thus different super-cocycles describe different fermionic SPT phases.

-We would like to point out that the current formulation of group super-cohomology theory is not totally general.
-It cannot handle the situation where fermions do not form an 1D representation of the symmetry group.
-Even when fermions do form an 1D representation of the symmetry group, the current group super-cohomology theory may not give all the possible fermionic SPT phases.
+So far, our construction only applies for a certain type of symmetries where the fermions form an 1D representation of the symmetry group.
+It cannot handle the situation where fermions do not form an 1D representation of the symmetry group in the fixed point wavefunctions.
 For this reason, we call the current formulation of group super-cohomology theory a special group super-cohomology theory.
-On the other hand, the current version of group super-cohomology theory can indeed systematically generate many examples of fermionic SPT phases, and many of those examples are totally new since they cannot be constructed from free fermion models.
+On the other hand, the current version of group super-cohomology theory can indeed systematically generate a large class of fermionic SPT phases, and many of those examples are totally new since they can neither be constructed from free fermions nor from interacting bosons (that correspond to bound states of fermion pair).

-Just like the boson case, our systematic construction is based on constructing discrete fermionic topological non-linear $\si$-models from the group super-cohomology theory.
-Our discrete fermionic topological non-linear $\si$-model, when defined on a space-time with boundary, can be viewed as a ``non-local'' boundary effective Lagrangian, which is a fermionic and discrete generalization of the bosonic continuous Wess-Zumino-Witten term.
-As a result of this ``non-local'' boundary effective Lagrangian, the action of symmetry transformation on the low energy boundary degrees of freedom must be non-on-site, and, we believe, the boundary excitations of a non-trivial SPT phase are gapless if the symmetry is not broken.